-Unless you’ve been living under rock, you’ve probably heard that the machines are coming.
+Unless you’ve been living under a rock, you’ve probably heard that the machines are coming.
 More specifically, that the machines are coming to the workplace.
 According to a recent survey, those predictions might not be too far off.

 The study reports that “85% of customer interactions within an enterprise will be with software robots in five years” (that includes hiring and recruiting).
-If you’ve been keeping up with the news around artificial intelligence and automation in the workplace, you’ve probably been bombarded by apocalyptic scenarios predicting the ‘rise of robots’ and downfall of American jobs.
+If you’ve been keeping up with the news around artificial intelligence and automation in the workplace, you’ve probably been bombarded by apocalyptic scenarios predicting the ‘rise of robots’ and the downfall of American jobs.

 This has some workers in many industries (including recruiting) freaked out, and that’s not entirely unfair given the research above and statistics floating around the web such as: “38% of U.S. jobs are at high risk of replacement.”
 So what does it all mean, and is the world of recruiting and hiring destined to be run by quirky robots and machine learning algorithms rather than humans?

 The short answer: probably not.
 Even as we’re now seeing more machine learning pop up in recruiting, we’re nowhere near the stage where AI could manage every step of the recruiting process.
 Actually, the technology we’re seeing emerge right now is helping everyday recruiters perform their jobs better (especially those who deal with high volume requisitions).

 New machine helpers can automate your most tedious, routine tasks and eliminate unnecessary rejection busy work so that you can focus more on creating incredible, personalized hiring experiences for qualified candidates.
 All that said, here are some reasons why you should be more excited than afraid to welcome some new AI friends to your hiring team.

 No more scheduling interviews